 Origin: Switzerland (Appenzell Canton).

 Weight: Cock: 2.26 – 2.94Kg, Hen: 1.36 – 1.81Kg.

 Bantam: Only Large Fowl Standardised in the UK.

 Useful to Know: A very active breed so is best suited to a system of free range as it is a superb forager.
 Unlike the other breed from the Appenzell canton the Barthuhner is not a flighty breed and is fairly calm although males can be aggressive during the breeding season.

 Never very popular in the UK the breed remains under the umbrella of the Rare Poultry Society since the collapse of the joint Spitzhauben and Barthuhner club in 2001.
-Currently it is believed that only 3 large fowl and one bantam Appenzeller Barthuhners are in the UK at present.
+Currently it is believed that only a handful of Appenzeller Barthuhners are in the UK at present.